-According to information from the Ha Tinh Department of Cultivation and Plant Protection, up to now, the whole province has nearly 30,000 hectares of summer-autumn rice that has bloomed.
+According to information from the Department of Crop Production and Plant Protection of Ha Tinh province , nearly 30,000 hectares of summer-autumn rice in the province have now bloomed.

-More than 7,200 hectares of summer-autumn rice in Can Loc district have bloomed.
+Over 7,200 hectares of summer-autumn rice in Can Loc district have bloomed.

-To date, the whole province has nearly 30,000 hectares of summer-autumn rice that has flowered, accounting for more than 65.3% of the total cultivated area.
+Up to now, the whole province has nearly 30,000 hectares of summer-autumn rice that have flowered, accounting for more than 65.3% of the total cultivated area.
 Some localities have large flowering areas such as: Can Loc (more than 7,200 hectares), Cam Xuyen (more than 7,700 hectares), Duc Tho (more than 1,500 hectares), Ky Anh district (2,750 hectares), Thach Ha (4,700 hectares), ...

-Farmers focus on pest control at the end of the season
+Farmers focus on pest control at the end of the season.

 Therefore, farmers need to visit the fields regularly, maintain appropriate water levels; closely monitor the development of small leaf rollers to proactively prevent and limit white leaf pests that affect growth; at the same time, consider the development of brown planthoppers, white-backed planthoppers, and brown planthoppers...

-Ha Tinh Department of Cultivation and Plant Protection has also sent staff directly to the grassroots to guide and advise farmers on timely prevention measures to minimize damage caused by pests and diseases.
+The Ha Tinh Department of Cultivation and Plant Protection has also sent staff directly to the grassroots to guide and advise farmers on timely prevention measures to minimize damage caused by pests and diseases.

 BIG